run-ai/docs/docs/admin/runai-setup/config/dr.md

 * Recover the persistent volumes for metrics and database.
 * Re-install the Run:ai control plane.
 Use the stored values file.
 If needed, modify the values file to connect to the restored PostgreSQL PV.
 Connect Prometheus to the stored metrics PV.
 * Re-install the cluster.
 Use the stored values file or download a new file from the Administration UI.
-* If the cluster is configured such that Projects do not create namespace automatically, you will need to re-create namespaces and apply role bindings as discussed in [kubernetes](../self-hosted/k8s/project-management.md) or [OpenShift](../self-hosted/ocp/project-management.md).
+* If the cluster is configured such that Projects do not create a namespace automatically, you will need to re-create namespaces and apply role bindings as discussed in [Kubernetes](../self-hosted/k8s/project-management.md) or [OpenShift](../self-hosted/ocp/project-management.md).